johnlajoie/NOFC/NOFC/README.md

 This new configuration combines the Nolo-OSVR plugin, the OSVR-Fusion plugin, and the official SteamVR-OSVR driver for a more enjoyable experience using Nolo hardware with OSVR.

 Please note that the dedicated community members working on NOFC have volunteered their time to make these improvements; please respect their efforts.
 You will _probably_ encounter bugs and glitches - please report these to https://github.com/johnlajoie/NOFC/issues

+* **Implemented a new Nolo controller model**

+RC2 includes a Nolo controller model with functional buttons, trigger, touchpad, etc. In SteamVR you will now see the Nolo controller and be able to take advantage of applications that highlight parts of the controller for hints, etc. Plus it looks really cool!

 ## Advantages of NOFC: